mudler/blog/content/posts/smart-slackbot-for-teams.md

 ---
 title: 'Question Answering on Documents locally with LangChain, LocalAI, Chroma, and GPT4All'
-date: 2023-05-12
+date: 2023-06-22
 draft: false
 ---

-There has been a lot of fuzz around AI, langchain, and what you can do with AI nowadays.
-In this blog post, I'm going to deep dive on how to create a little assistant for you or your team over Slack that can answer to your documentation.
+There has been a lot of buzz around AI, Langchain, and the possibilities they offer nowadays.
+In this blog post, I will delve into the process of creating a small assistant for yourself or your team on Slack.
+This assistant will be able to provide answers related to your documentation.

 ![Kairos-TPM-Slackbot](https://github.com/spectrocloud-labs/Slack-QA-bot/assets/2420543/6047e1ff-22d5-4b03-9d73-fcb7fb19a2c1)

 ## The problem

-I work at [Spectro Cloud](https://www.spectrocloud.com/), and we have a very cool open source project called [Kairos](https://kairos.io) (check it out at https://kairos.io if you want to learn about it more!) which is a Meta-Linux, immutable distribution focused on running Kubernetes at the Edge.
-One among of the challenge we have, beside writing good documentation, is making that easy to access and consume for our community, also, documentation moves fast, and its easy to get lost.
+I work at [Spectro Cloud](https://www.spectrocloud.com/), and we have an exciting open source project called [Kairos](https://kairos.io) (check it out at https://kairos.io if you want to learn more about it!).
+Kairos is a Meta-Linux, immutable distribution designed for running Kubernetes at the Edge.
+One of the challenges we face, aside from creating good documentation, is making it easily accessible and consumable for our community.
+Documentation evolves rapidly, and it's easy to lose track.

-When a project generates lot of documentation, it is not only hard to navigate it, but also to find exactly what you are looking for.
+Documentation is a critical part of any project.
+It's the first thing people see when they visit your website, and it's the first thing they look at when they want to learn more about your project, and when a project generates a large amount of documentation, it becomes difficult not only to navigate through it but also to find exactly what you're looking for.

-There are quite of few services that nowadays are offering question answering to enhance documentation.
-But if you are like me that want to understand how something work behind the scene, and try to build your own, keep reading.
+Nowadays, there are several services that offer question answering to improve documentation.
+However, if you're like me and want to understand how things work behind the scenes, and perhaps build your own solution, then keep reading.

-In this post I'm going to show you how to setup your own, personal Slack bot that can answer questions on a documentation website, github issues, and code.
-At the end of this article you will be able to deploy this bot with docker or Kubernetes, for yourself or for your team at work!
+In this post, I will show you how to set up your own personal Slack bot that can answer questions based on documentation websites, GitHub issues, and code.
+By the end of this article, you will be able to deploy this bot using Docker or Kubernetes, either for yourself or for your team at work!

 ## The plan

-This is how it works: our code will create a vector database containing a vector representation of chunks of the documentation, code, and github issues.
-For this purpose we will use Langchain and ChromaDB to create a vector database.
-Langchain is a powerful library that allows to interact with LLMs, and ChromaDB is a local database that can be used to store documents in forms of embeddings.
-Embeddings, are vectors representing a string.
-Embedding databases are used to search _semantically_ against a dataset.
+Here's how it works: our code will create a vector database that contains vector representations of different sections of the documentation, code snippets, and GitHub issues.
+To accomplish this, we will use Langchain and ChromaDB to create the vector database.
+Langchain is a powerful library that allows interaction with LLMs (Language Model Models), and ChromaDB is a local database that can store documents in the form of embeddings.
+Embeddings are vectors that represent strings.
+Embedding databases enable semantic searching within a dataset.

-For the LLM inference we are going to use also LocalAI.
-LocalAI allows to run LLMs and acts as a drop-in replacement for OpenAI.
-We could of course use other ways to interact with LLM locally, but in this case I do want to have a separate split between what runs the model and the application logic, so I can focus more on the core of my bot.
-I think it keeps things much easier to maintain and update on the go (we can always replace new models behind the scenes, without touching our code!) and we can leverage the OpenAI libraries already, quite handy.
-We will fake to write code to work with OpenAI, but we will try that out locally. that also gives us the possibility to even use the same code with OpenAI directly, or Azure.
+For LLM inference, we will also utilize LocalAI.
+LocalAI allows us to run LLMs and serves as a drop-in replacement for OpenAI.
+Although there are other ways to interact with LLMs locally, in this case, I want a clear separation between the model execution and the application logic.
+This separation enables me to focus more on the core functionality of my bot.
+It also makes maintenance and updates easier on the go.
+We can replace the underlying models behind the scenes without modifying our code.
+Additionally, we can leverage the existing OpenAI libraries, which is quite handy.
+We will simulate writing code that works with OpenAI, but we will actually test it locally.
+This approach also allows us to use the same code with OpenAI directly or Azure, if needed.

-A recap of what we will need:
+A summary of what we will need:

-- A bit of python and Docker to create a container image with our slack bot
+- Basic knowledge of Python and Docker to create a container image for our Slack bot.
-- LocalAI to run LLMs locally (no GPU required, just a modern CPU)
+- LocalAI for running LLMs locally (no GPU required, just a modern CPU).
-- Some LLM model of choice ( I personally found airoboros quite good for Q&A )
+- An LLM model of your choice (I personally found airoboros to be quite good for Q&A).
-- No OpenAI api keys needed, or any external service! we are going to host the bot on our own, without any need to interact remote API for the AI stuff.
+- No OpenAI API keys or external services are needed.
+We will host the bot on our own without relying on remote AI APIs.
-- If deploying on Kubernetes in the cloud you need a cluster, of you are running on a baremetal, I've tried this on Kairos (https://kairos.io)
+- If deploying on Kubernetes in the cloud, you will need a cluster.
+If running on bare metal, I've tested this on Kairos (https://kairos.io).

+## Tools we will use

+**LocalAI**: It's a project created by me and it is completely community-driven.
+I encourage you to help and contribute if you want!
+LocalAI lets you run LLM from different families and it has an OpenAI compatible API endpoint which allows to be used with exiting clients.
+You can learn more about LocalAI here https://github.com/go-skynet/LocalAI and in the official website https://localai.io.

+**Langchain**: is a development framework created by Harrison Chase to build applications powered by language models.
+See: https://python.langchain.com/docs/get_started/introduction.html

+**Docker**: we will run the slack bot with Docker to simplify configuration.
+A `docker-compose.yml` file is provided as an example on how to start the slack bot and LocalAI.

 ## How the bot works

-You can directly jump to the Setup section below if you are not interested in the details, here I'm going to explain how the bot works.
+If you're not interested in the details, you can skip directly to the Setup section below.
+In this section, I will explain how the bot works.

-The bot is a generic Slack bot adapted to answer on datasets using langchain.
-You can view the full code of the bot here: https://github.com/spectrocloud-labs/Slack-QA-bot, the interesting part of the bot is the `memory_ops.py` file (https://github.com/spectrocloud-labs/Slack-QA-bot/blob/main/app/memory_ops.py), what we do in there is:
+The bot is a generic Slack bot customized to provide answers using Langchain on datasets.
+You can view the full code of the bot here: https://github.com/spectrocloud-labs/Slack-QA-bot.
+The interesting part of the bot lies in the `memory_ops.py` file (https://github.com/spectrocloud-labs/Slack-QA-bot/blob/main/app/memory_ops.py).
+Here's what we do in that file:

-- Build a knowledgebase for the bot to ask questions later on
+- Build a knowledge base for the bot to use for answering questions.
-- When being asked questions, use the knowledgebase to enhance the answer
+- When asked questions, the bot utilizes the knowledge base to enhance its answers.

-### Build a knowledge base
+### Building a knowledge base

-The gist of the bot is in this python function:
+The core of the bot lies in this Python function:

 ```python
 def build_knowledgebase(sitemap):
     # Load environment variables
     repositories = os.getenv("REPOSITORIES").split(",")